onlineque/aws-ec2-scheduler/README.md

 * StopTime (HH:MM)

 In case the EC2 instance is stopped and it should run according to the schedule, it will be started and vice-versa.

+How to build the image:

+    docker build -t aws-ec2-scheduler:latest .